-Is it true that it takes 21 days to break a habit, make a habit, or possibly set into some little goal that 21-days-to-habit-change-new-ftwill hopefully bring us towards a healthier lifestyle?
+Is it true that it takes 21 days to break a habit, make a habit, or possibly set into some little goal that will hopefully bring us towards a healthier lifestyle?
 How does it seem to be going for you and your New Years Goals so far?
 Did you embark on the no-sugar-celery-only-intermittent-fasting-to-kick-start-your-metabolism-diet on January 1st?
 Did you get swayed by the lady at the gym who told you all about the little pill she started taking that helped her stop eating after 6:00PM?
 I almost did!
 I mean, between the online newsfeeds, TV shows, commercials, advertisements and new food products on the shelves, ‘HOW CAN WE AVOID IT?’
 Yes, I’m screaming here, because on some days I wanted to bang my head against the wall thinking, how much more can we, as registered dietitians do, to just support and guide individuals to making sensible lifelong changes that will still be with them after the first few weeks of the New Year and stop being brainwashed by these big corporations?

 They spend all year devising strategies on how to wheel people in.
 Psychologists study habits and trends, when people go online the most in order to gauge the best time to release a new post of that person who just “looks” so amazing and achieved their ultimate weight loss after so many years of dieting and they finally found the right fix!
 Little do we know what happens to those people once the company nails them for a testimonial and they sign their life away in order to promote a product.